ccatto/dev-handbook-catto/Languages/typescript.md

-# Typescript

-# TypeScript Overview for Angular Frontend + Node/NestJS Backend
+# TypeScript Overview | Catto Dev Handbook

 **TypeScript** is a strongly typed superset of JavaScript that adds optional static types.
 It compiles to plain JavaScript and is widely used in Angular, Node.js, and NestJS applications.